Showing posts with label Spirituality. Show all posts

 Celebrating the Feast of Sto.
 Niño 2016

-On this day we celebrate the feast of the Child Jesus all over the Philippines.
-It has been part of our culture and tradition that we venerate on the holy image since it was brought over by Spaniards in our country.
-Since then, Filipinos would embrace Christianity and become our way of life.
+On this day, we celebrate the feast of the Child Jesus all over the Philippines.
+Venerating the holy image has been part of our culture and tradition since it was brought over by Spaniards to our country.
+Since then, Filipinos have embraced Christianity and made it their way of life.

-The feast of Santo Niño is one of the most celebrated event in the Philippines and millions of devotees all over the archipelago would join activities in honor of Him.
-From the oldest city of Cebu and the busy streets of Manila, the festivity is alive; it is vibrant, colorful and full of energy.
+The feast of Santo Niño is one of the most celebrated events in the Philippines, and millions of devotees all over the archipelago would join activities in honor of Him.
+From the oldest city of Cebu and the busy streets of Manila, the festivity is alive; it is vibrant, colorful, and energetic.

-Today I was able to witness how we celebrate this famous religious event.
-Thousands of people participated on the parade as they march to the beat of the drums.
-The long procession was full of energy as they carry the holy image while waving it on the air.
-Some holy images are uniquely dressed to portray different occupations like policeman, nurse, doctor and others.
-This concept has been a tradition among the faithful who believes that it will bring blessings to them and guide their living.
+Today, I witnessed how we celebrate this famous religious event.
+Thousands of people participated in the parade as they marched to the beat of the drums.
+The long procession was full of energy as they carried the holy image while waving it in the air.
+Some holy images are uniquely dressed to portray occupations like policeman, nurse, doctor, and others.
+This concept has been a tradition among the faithful who believe it will bring them blessings and guide their living.

-The feast of Santo Niño de Tondo 2013 was memorable to me as I personally experienced a crowd of devotees as they celebrate the mass and have their holy image blessed with a holy water.
-I made a sacrifice of falling in line to reach the top of the church in Tondo, Manila where the holy image of Santo Niño is placed.
-To touch the holy image and say a prayer is a symbol of faith and devotion -- faith that is unique among us and would forever be observed with our grateful heart.
+The Santo Niño de Tondo 2013 feast was memorable to me as I experienced a crowd of devotees celebrating the mass and having their holy image blessed with sacred water.
+I sacrificed falling in line to reach the top of the church in Tondo, Manila, where the divine image of Santo Niño is placed.
+Touching the sacred image and saying prayer is a symbol of faith and devotion—faith that is unique among us and will forever be observed with our grateful hearts.

-The Holy Child Jesus in his image we call as Santo Niño reminds us of innocence and vigor.
-When we were young, we have full of wonders and we have genuine happiness; we are robust and truly present.
-We don't mind about negativity and we feel that we are being guided.
+The Holy Child Jesus, in his image we call Santo Niño, reminds us of innocence and vigor.
+When we were young, we were full of wonders and had genuine happiness; we were robust and genuinely present.
+We don't mind negativity and feel we are being guided.
 Just like Santo Niño, it reflects the child within us.
-Our humility, graciousness and innocence leads us to live a positive life despite the struggles and challenges we are going through.
+Our humility, graciousness, and innocence lead us to live a positive life despite the struggles and challenges we are going through.

-It is with our faith that we learn to be strong and keep on moving forward.
+With our faith, we learn to be strong and keep moving forward.
 The strong Divine force -- our God is there to watch over and guide us.
 When we are fearful, we turn to become fearless.
-When we are weak, we develop strength; and when we are about to quit, we suddenly hold on and keep the faith.
+When we are weak, we develop strength; when we are about to quit, we suddenly hold on and keep the faith.

 © 2016 Del Cusay